TheOptimisticFactory/java-minecraft-loupGarou-server/README.md

 - This server is bundled with my public fork https://github.com/TheOptimisticFactory/LoupGarou/tree/dev which is based on the original repository https://github.com/leomelki/LoupGarou by `Leomelki` and `Shytoos`

+## How to run the project ##

+- Step n°01: Have Java installed
+- Step n°02: Run the script `start.sh` in the terminal of your choice

+- If you do not trust running this script directly just execute the following command in the main folder of this project: `java -DIReallyKnowWhatIAmDoingISwear -Xmx1024M -Xms1024M -jar spigot-1.15.2.jar nogui nogui`

+## Configuration Tips ##

-- Placements provided in this repository are preconfigured for 12 participants using [this map](https://github.com/leomelki/LoupGarou/blob/master/maps/lg_village.zip).
+- Placements provided in this repository are pre-configured for 12 participants using [this map](https://github.com/leomelki/LoupGarou/blob/master/maps/lg_village.zip).
 You should download the zip file and unzip it under `/world`

 - The file `plugins/LoupGarou/config.yml` contains several important entries:
 	+ `role` is the role distribution.
 It must match the number of players in your lobby before the game can start.
 	+ `spawns` is the list of available spawn-points.
 	+ `startingMemes` is the list of random sentences that will be picked at the begining of each game.
 You can customize them and/or add or remove entries to your liking.

+- The file `ops.json` is where you can configure which users will get admin permissions on your server

+- The file `server.properties` is where you can configure every aspect of the minecraft server, such as max players, motd, etc.

 ## Useful commands (for ops) ##